springernature/frontend-toolkits/context/brand-context/README.md

 # Brand Context

-The `brand-context` package contains baseline configurations that provide skaffolding for products and toolkit components within each of the supported brands:
+The `brand-context` package contains baseline configurations that provide scaffolding for products and toolkit components within each of the supported brands:

 - [Default](./default/README.md)
 - Nature